 - The original 1933 version of State Fair ends with Pat coming back to the farm to get back together with Margie.
 She comes charging out of the farmhouse in the pouring rain, they meet, and they kiss.

 - In Streets of Fire, after Tom Cody tells off Ellen, she chases him back outside in the pouring rain, and a few moments later kissing ensues.

 - One of the most iconic scenes in Turkish Delight (1973) is a romantic scene set during rain.
 Eric and Olga are sitting on the side of the street drinking wine, while heavy rain pours down on them.
-See the image on top of this article.

 - In the episode "Asian Population Studies", such a scene looks like it's addressing unresolved issues with Jeff and Annie, as he runs through a rainstorm and stands streaming wet at a doorway: